Longdong railway station

-Longdong railway station (龙洞站 (龍洞站, Lóngdòng Zhàn)) is a station on Guangzhou East Ring intercity railway located in Tianhe District, Guangzhou, Guangdong, China.
+Longdong railway station (龙洞站 (Lóngdòng Zhàn)) is an underground railway station on Guangzhou East Ring intercity railway located in Tianhe District, Guangzhou, Guangdong, China.
 It opened on 29 September 2025.

 Features

 The station has an underground island platform.
 It also has a cooling tower.

 Entrances/exits

 The station has 4 points of entry/exit.
 As this station is connected to the metro station, the entrances/exits of the intercity stations are lettered from E to distinguish from the entrances/exits of the metro station, which are lettered A-D. All exits have accessible ramps.